Llangollen Fringe 2018 Interview : Josh Doughty & Tim TysonLlangollen Fringe Festival, St Collen's Church, Llangollen, Sat 21st July 2018

 "This is evident when we perform live.
 The show starts with solo kora - then some traditional kora/guitar music and then progresses into the more experimental compositions and effects we are working on as duo."

-The July Llangollen Fringe date follows Josh winning the World Music Section of the Wales International Harp Festival, which was held at the Galeri, Caernarfon, earlier this year.
-It's an apt booking - the duo fit the Fringe's eclectic history, and the acoustics and reverential setting of St. Collen's church are perfect for their music.
+The July Llangollen Fringe date followed Josh winning the World Music Section of the Wales International Harp Festival, which was held at the Galeri, Caernarfon, earlier in the year.
+The Llangollen date was an inspired booking - the duo fit the Fringe's eclectic history, and the acoustics and reverential setting of St. Collen's church were a perfect place for their blessed music.